 Navigate to the Data tab and select Text-to-Columns.

 Copy and paste the campaign name into a new column before using the text-to-column feature.
 This way you will still have the original campaign name intact.

 Macros are a recorded series of actions that can automate simple tasks.
 For example, at Hanapin we frequently use account snapshot macros that give the user a quick overview of number of keywords, match types, and quality scores across the account.

 Excel makes projections easy.
 Typically, the formula used is MTD + ((Last 7/7)*Days Left In Month), but of course you can adjust this to whatever method of projecting you prefer.
 This can be used for cost, conversions, clicks, whichever metric you want.
-The beauty in using Excel is that once you set up the basic formula, you can copy and paste in your data and it will automatically calculate it for you!
+The beauty of Excel is that once the basic formula is set, it can be copied and pasted to automatically calculate for other cells!